View Document Text

 4. Advisory Business

-Management, LLC and LNW Trust Company of South Dakota, LLC, operate under the trade name of LNW
+entities, along with its affiliates LNW Wealth Management, LLC and LNW Trust Company of South Dakota,

-(also known as Laird Norton Wetherby).
+LLC, operate under the trade name of LNW (also known as Laird Norton Wetherby).

 LNW’s clients are predominantly wealthy individuals and families with complex holdings and a need for